etfrobotics/HARBOT/docs/logs.md

   - Fix the timing issue in the simulation and merge control for real and simulated systems.
   - Refactor documentation, perform ROS2 integration testing, and automate ROS2/1 Bridge bring up with a script.
-  - Explore the possibility of an IROS submission.
+  - Explore the possibility of an IROS submission [IROS Paper Submission Deadline: March 01, 2025].

 - Possible IROS submission, where the work from the RAAD paper would be expanded upon.
 Additions would consist of including a parser for Planning Domain Definition Language (PDDL) to encapsulate different capabilities for the planning algorithm pipeline.